beam-phattra/movie_recommendation/README.md

 ### Getting Started

-We use google colab for model development and save model into `models` folder
+Run jupyter notebook in `notebooks/movies_recommendation_model.ipynb` on google colab to get a model and then save the model in to folder `models`

 ### Prerequisites